daviue/daviue/README.md

 ## ⚡ Hi, I'm Davi Rodrigues

-I am 18 years old, finished high school and I am studying Information Systems - Bachelor.
-I had contact with programming since I was 13 years old, python being the first programming language, besides having ease and determination to learn subjects related to technology in general.
+I'm 18 years old and currently focused on Web development, I'm studying for a bachelor's degree in Information Systems.
+I had my first contact with programming 5 years ago and I find it easy to learn technologies in general.

 <br>